eyanshu1997/mptcp/doc/tutorial/source/data-collection.rst

 ::

-  +  std::string probeType;
+  +  std::string probeName;
-  +  std::string tracePath;
+  +  std::string probeTrace;
-  +  probeType = "ns3::Ipv6PacketProbe";
+  +  probeName = "ns3::Ipv6PacketProbe";
-  +  tracePath = "/NodeList/*/$ns3::Ipv6L3Protocol/Tx";
+  +  probeTrace = "/NodeList/*/$ns3::Ipv6L3Protocol/Tx";

 We use them here:

 ::

-  +  // Specify the probe type, trace source path (in configuration namespace), and
+  +  // Specify the probe type, probe path (in configuration namespace), and
   +  // probe output trace source ("OutputBytes") to plot.
 The fourth argument
   +  // specifies the name of the data series label on the plot.
 The last
   +  // argument formats the plot by specifying where the key should be placed.
-  +  plotHelper.PlotProbe (probeType,
+  +  plotHelper.PlotProbe (probeName,
-  +                        tracePath,
+  +                        probeTrace,
   +                        "OutputBytes",
   +                        "Packet Byte Count",
   +                        GnuplotAggregator::KEY_BELOW);

-The first two arguments are the name of the probe type and the trace source path.
+The first two arguments are the name of the probe type and the probe trace.
 These two are probably the hardest to determine when you try to use this framework to plot other traces.
 The probe trace here is the ``Tx`` trace source of class ``Ipv6L3Protocol``.
 When we examine this class